scientifichackers/zproc/docs/user/introduction.rst

 And from there on, you try to manage the time for which your application sleeps ( to arrive at a sweet spot).

-zproc provides an elegant, easy to use solution for this problem.
+zproc provides an elegant, easy to use solution to this problem.

 .. code-block:: python